I'm Good (Blue)

 "I'm Good (Blue)" is a song by French DJ and record producer David Guetta and American singer-songwriter Bebe Rexha.
-Produced by the former alongside Timofey Reznikov, it was written by the artists alongside Kamille and Plested, with additional writing credits going to Jeffrey Jey, Massimo Gabutti, and Maurizio Lobina, as the song is a reworking of Italian group Eiffel 65's single "Blue (Da Ba Dee)" (1998).
-Marking the artists' fourth collaboration, it was released for digital download and streaming in various countries by What a DJ and Warner on 26 August 2022.
+Produced by the former alongside Timofey Reznikov, it was written by the artists along with Kamille and Plested, with additional writing credits going to Jeffrey Jey, Massimo Gabutti, and Maurizio Lobina, as the song is a reworking of the Italian group Eiffel 65's "Blue (Da Ba Dee)" (1998).
+Marking the artists' fourth collaboration, the song was released for digital download and streaming by What a DJ and Warner on 26 August 2022.
 The song is included on Rexha's third studio album, Bebe (2023).
+A Latin version, featuring Lit Killah and Ludmilla, was released on 28 September 2023 and unveiled.

 Despite working on the song in 2017 with no intention to release it, the artists were prompted to complete the song in 2022, after a snippet of it gained extensive popularity on social media.
 It is an upbeat dance-pop song that channels Rexha's excitement for a long clubbing night and the potential of an unforgettable night.
 The song was met with a warm reception from music critics for its lyrics, sound and collaboration between Guetta and Rexha.

 "I'm Good (Blue)" garnered international success by attaining the number one position on rankings in 20 countries and securing a top 10 position in over 15 additional territories.
-The song reached number four on the Billboard Hot 100 and topped the US Dance/Electronic Songs, Dance/Mix Show Airplay and Mainstream Top 40 charts.
-It stands as the second longest-running chart-topper in the Dance/Electronic chart, maintaining this position for 55 weeks.
+The song reached number 4 on the Billboard Hot 100 and topped the US Dance/Electronic Songs, Dance/Mix Show Airplay and Mainstream Top 40 charts.
+It stands as the third longest-running chart-topper in the Dance/Electronic chart, maintaining this position for 55 weeks.
 The song received multiple gold and platinum certifications as well as diamond in Brazil, Mexico, France, and Poland.
 Among several nominations, it triumphed as the Best Collaboration at the 2022 MTV Europe Music Awards and Best Top Dance/Electronic Song at the 2023 Billboard Music Awards.
 The song also earned a nomination for the Best Dance/Electronic Recording at the 65th edition of the Grammy Awards.
 It was performed live at various occasions, among others at the American Music Awards, Brit Awards, Kids' Choice Awards, NRJ Music Awards and during the closing ceremony of the FIFA Club World Cup.